Been There. Done That.

 Bernard Harris, Jr., MD, MBA, FACP

-Dr. Harris is the recipient of numerous awards, including nine (9) honorary doctorates, NASA Space Flight Medal, NASA Award of Merit, National Space Grant Distinguished Services Award, James Bryant Conant Award, a fellow of the American College of Physicians, a fellow of the American Telemedicine Association, a member of the American Academy of Arts and Sciences, the recipient of the 2000 Horatio Alger Award and 2024 Presidential Lifetime Achievement Award.
+Dr. Harris is the recipient of numerous awards, including nine honorary doctorates; NASA Space Flight Medal; NASA Award of Merit; National Space Grant Distinguished Services Award; James Bryant Conant Award; a fellow of the American College of Physicians; a fellow of the American Telemedicine Association; a member of the American Academy of Arts and Sciences; the recipient of the 2000 Horatio Alger Award; and 2024 Presidential Lifetime Achievement Award.
 In May 2025, Dr. Harris was inducted into the U.S. Astronaut Hall of Fame.

 Dr. Satcher earned his B.S. and Ph.D. degrees in chemical engineering from MIT and his medical degree from Harvard Medical School, Health Sciences & Technology Division.
-His postgraduate training included postdoctoral research fellowships, a residency in orthopaedic surgery at the University of California — Berkeley and San Francisco, respectively — and an orthopaedic oncology fellowship at the University of Florida, Gainesville.
+His postgraduate training included postdoctoral research fellowships, a residency in orthopedic surgery at the University of California — Berkeley and San Francisco, respectively — and an orthopedic oncology fellowship at the University of Florida, Gainesville.

 He has served on numerous boards, including Voorhees University (an HBCU), where he was Board Chair overseeing the transition from Voorhees College to Voorhees University; the Whitehead Institute of MIT; Teach For America; Space Center Houston; NASA advisory boards for human spaceflight; and a National Academy of Sciences panel to assess cancer risk in astronauts following spaceflight.